Tanium EDR Integration Setup

 Step 1: Access Tanium Console

-Follow the principle of least privilege by creating a role with only the necessary permissions.Navigate to Roles
+Follow the principle of least privilege by creating a role with only the necessary permissions.Create New Role

 - Role Name (e.g., “RAD Security Integration Role”)